zorael/kameloso/README.md

 > Note: At no point is the bot privy to your Twitch login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
 The code that deals with this is open for audit; [`requestTwitchKey` in `twitchbot/keygen.d`](source/kameloso/plugins/twitchbot/keygen.d).

 After entering your login and password and clicking **Authorize**, you will be redirected to an empty "`this site can't be reached`" or "`unable to connect`" page. **Copy the URL address of it** and paste it into the terminal, when asked.
-It will parse the address, extract your authorisation token, and offer to save it to your configuration file.
+It will parse the address, extract your authorisation token, and save it to your configuration file.

 If you prefer to generate the token manually, [**here is the URL you need to follow**](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=tjyryd2ojnqr8a51ml19kn1yi2n0v1&redirect_uri=http://localhost&scope=channel:moderate+chat:edit+chat:read+whispers:edit+whispers:read&force_verify=true).
 The only thing the generation process does is open it for you, and automate saving the end token to disk.